 Table 2-1.
-Stages of the IRG framework.
+Stages of the IRG framework

-Stogo Water sharing plan approaches Stage based on level of risk Agency/management approaches Normal rules WSP local scale management measures Suspension (in part) Stage 1 Normal management operations - long term planning, including drought security planning.
+Stage Agency/management approaches Water sharing plan approaches based on level of risk Normal rules WSP local scale management measures Suspension (in part) Stage 1 Normal management operations - long term planning, including drought security planning.
 In force Stage 2 Local impact management measures implemented as required.
 Emergency management readiness implemented.
 Inter-agency groundwater advisory group briefed.
 Initial communications with potentially affected communities and stakeholders.
 In force Possibly activated Stage 3 Adjustments to access management.
 Emergency management on stand-by.
 Critical Water Advisory Panel established and operational, with regular Ministerial updates.
 Communications with affected communities and stakeholders increased.
-Possibly also in force In force Possibly activated

-Stage Agency/management approaches Water sharing plan approaches 3 Stage 4 Some or all normal access management untenable, emergency management activated.
+Possibly also in force In force Possibly activated Stage 4 Some or all normal access management untenable, emergency management activated.
 State agency/regional response implemented if required/triggered.
 Critical Water Advisory Panel maintained, with regular Ministerial updates.
 Regular communications with affected communities and stakeholders increased.
 Possibly also in force In force Possibly activated

 Note that the 'stages' outlined in Table 2-1 and section 3 for this IRG are not aligned with or related to local government water restriction 'levels'.
 The stages refer to increasing criticality of an extreme event in the WRPA as a whole.
 Measures in this IRG may affect the total amount of water made available to a town or village.
 However, it is the responsibility of the water service provider (local government or supply authority) to manage access to that available water within the town or village consistent with their established demand and drought management processes.
-Critical Water Advisory Panel and stakeholder input

-2.2 Advisory panels and stakeholder input
+2.2.
+Advisory panels and stakeholder input